If you’ve landed here for the 1st time, I would suggest you go through Part 1 of the guide first.

-- Would the agency fee include payments made to third parties like writers, designers, consultant and influencers?
+- Would the agency fee include payments made to third parties like writers, designers, consultant, and influencers?

-- Which model do you recommend – retainer/ project based/ profit sharing model?
+- Which model do you recommend – retainer/ project-based/ profit sharing model?

 - What are the costs involved in subscribing to technology and other monthly resources?

 Once, you find an inbound marketing agency that works for you, you will get started with executing the strategy.
-What may remained untouched after hiring an inbound marketing agency is the list of processes involved in running a smooth engagement with the agency.
+What may remain untouched after hiring an inbound marketing agency is the list of processes involved in running a smooth engagement with the agency.

 Here is a list of processes you want to readjust and revisit before bringing an inbound marketing agency onboard.
 We recommend that you discuss the details of these processes with your prospective inbound marketing agency.

 - Lead capturing process